PilotKun/Discord-MAl/README.md

 ## List of features that are already done and the ones coming soon
 **AniList User Command:** Fetches and displays the AniList user profile based on the provided username. ✅

-**Anime Search:** Users can search for anime titles and receive detailed information, including descriptions, images, genres, and more. ✅
+**Anime/Manga Search:** Users can search for anime/manga titles and receive detailed information, including descriptions, images, genres, and more. ✅

 **Watching List:** Users can add or remove anime from their watchlist. ✅